Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Conjuration/Entangle.md

 ## Description:
 Grasping weeds and vines sprout from the ground in a 20-foot square starting form a point within range.
-For the duration, these plants turn the ground in the area into difficult terrain.\nA creature in the area when you cast the spell must succeed on a Strength saving throw or be restrained by the entangling plants until the spell ends.
+For the duration, these plants turn the ground in the area into difficult terrain.

+A creature in the area when you cast the spell must succeed on a Strength saving throw or be restrained by the entangling plants until the spell ends.
 A creature restrained by the plants can use its action to make a Strength check against your spell save DC.
-On a success, it frees itself.\nWhen the spell ends, the conjured plants wilt away.
+On a success, it frees itself.

+When the spell ends, the conjured plants wilt away.